 3. Put a Time Limit on Every Decision

 Research has shown that you are the most productive in the first three hours of your day.
 Utilize this time!
-Please don’t waste it on trivial decisions such as what to wear or mindlessly scrolling through social media.
+Don’t waste it on trivial decisions such as what to wear or mindlessly scrolling through social media.

 What do you want to accomplish?
 What can you improve?
 What steps do you need to take to reach these goals and make good decisions?

 To make good decisions, you must act in the right position.
 A tactic to deploy is to force yourself to act by setting a time limit on your decision-making process.

 What might seem a little daunting—given that it can create a sense of added pressure—provides clarity on when you need to conclude since you can see the end.

 After making the decision, it’s time to move on.
 You’ll feel good and build self-confidence knowing that you didn’t linger on the choices available.

 Only consider revisiting a previous decision if something unexpected occurs that impacts it.
 If that’s the case, follow the same process by ensuring you make the revised decision before a new deadline.

 4. Seek Input From Other People—Don’t Decide Alone